Policy Breakdown

 Here's your action plan for staying compliant with Walmart's 2026 changes:

 - Audit your listings.
-Run through the new Listing Quality Score requirements — images, titles, attributes.
+Run through the Listing Quality Score requirements — images, titles, attributes.
 Fix the worst performers first

 - Update category-specific documentation.
 If you sell grocery or electronics, get your certifications and expiration compliance in order before enforcement catches up